joeyates/rake-builder/README.md

 Rake::Builder collects all such information in one file:
 '.rake-builder'

-For namespaced tasks, e.g. 'test:build', the file is '.rake-builer.test'

 This file should be created in the same directory as the Rakefile.

 The file should be a YAML structure, and must include a version.